whomwah/rqrcode/README.md

 I have republished this gem as rqrcode-with-patches as Duncan seams to have abandoned the project.
 You can find the original project here: http://github.com/whomwah/rqrcode

+## Short changelog

+*0.5.5* (Apr 25, 2015)

+- Fixed major bug.
+The rs block data was missing resulting in qr codes failing to be generated.
+  *Upgrade highly recomended!!*

 ## Overview

 rQRCode is a library for encoding QR Codes in Ruby.
 It has a simple interface with all the standard qrcode options.
 It was adapted from the Javascript library by Kazuhiko Arase.